BSick7/sax-xaml/README.md

 # sax-xaml

-This library is meant to abstract the XML parser by delivering only XAML specific events.
+This library is meant to abstract the XML parsing by delivering only XAML specific events.
 This library relies on [sax-js](https://github.com/isaacs/sax-js) to parse XML.

 ## Usage